1982 Atlanta Braves season: Second half

-The Braves could have clinched the division championship by winning, but they lost their last game vs. the Padres 5–1 to fall to an 89–73 record.
+The Braves could have clinched the division championship by winning, but they lost their last game vs. the Padres 5–1.
 Then, in the later game, the Dodgers could have tied for first place by defeating the Giants.
 If that had happened, it would have required a one-game playoff between the Dodgers and the Braves to determine the Division champion.
-However, late in that game in San Francisco, former Cincinnati Reds' second baseman Joe Morgan hit a home run against the Dodgers to knock them down to an 88–74 record, and out of the playoffs.
+However, late in that game in San Francisco, former Cincinnati Reds' second baseman Joe Morgan hit a home run against the Dodgers to knock them out of the playoffs.
 Phil Niekro finished the season as the pitching star of the Braves with a 17–4 record, and Dale Murphy won the National League Most Valuable Player trophy by winning the league championship in home runs, tying for the championship in RBIs, and winning a Gold Glove in the outfield.